Marie-Garde/LaFermeAssay/README.md

 # CHECKPOINT-4 - WILD CODE SCHOOL

 We had 48h to make this project.
-I choose to start a website for my friend who started her farmhouse Inn with chinese medicine.
+I choose to start a website for my friend who started her farmhouse Inn with chinese medicine, and then I continue as a personnal project.

 # Tech/framework used